B Mitzvah: The Newest Innovation of Jew

 Our program has been adapted for 2020-21 year in accordance with health guidelines to promote safety, meaning, and our natural need for personal connection.
 We will continue to adapt as guidelines shift.

 Your home.
 A backlot studio.
 The Baal Shem Tov Forest in the Galilee.
 A golf course.
 The Western Wall in Jerusalem.
 The beach.
 A community synagogue in Los Angeles.
 The Open Temple creates sacred spaces in the world surrounding us.
 Read what was featured in the Jewish Journal about Open Temple’s customizable B Mitzvah’s.

 At The Open Temple, each bar and bat mitzvah is an opportunity for our community to renew our Jewish Journeys and renew our vision through the lens of our bar or bat mitzvah – the newest innovation of Jew.
 Read what David Suissa wrote about an Open Temple Bar Mitzvah at the Museum of the Holocaust.

-Our suggested donation for Torah school is tax deductible.
-Open Temple believes that participation in Creative Torah Academy is for the whole family and requires that families become Open Temple co-creators before beginning Creative Torah Academy.
-If our suggested membership rates aren’t affordable for your family, please contact us and we will work something out.
+Open Temple believes that participation in BMitzvah and the Creative Torah Academy is for the whole family and requires that families become Open Temple co-creators before enrollment.
+If our suggested membership rates aren’t affordable for your family, please contact us and we will do our best to offer assistance.